Square Enix will reveal its Avengers game at E3

-The official Twitter account for Square Enix’s Marvel’s Avengers game revealed today that the title will have its worldwide reveal during the publisher’s Electronic Entertainment Expo event on June 10 in Los Angeles.
+The official Twitter account for Square Enix’s Marvel’s Avengers revealed today that the game will have its worldwide reveal during the publisher’s Electronic Entertainment Expo event on June 10 in Los Angeles.

 Square Enix announced the project back in January 2017, but we haven’t heard much about the game since.
 All we really know is that is that Tomb Raider studio Crystal Dynamics and Eidos Montreal (which has also worked on the Tomb Raider franchise) are both working on the title.